arangodb/arangodb-docker/README.md

     unix> docker run -e ARANGO_RANDOM_ROOT_PASSWORD=1 -p 8529:8529 -d arangodb/arangodb

-ArangoDB listen on port 8529 for request and the image includes `EXPOST 8529`.
+ArangoDB listen on port 8529 for request and the image includes `EXPOSE 8529`.
 The `-p 8529:8529` exposes this port on the host.

+### Choosing an authentication method

+The ArangoDB image provides several authentication methods which can be specified via environment variables (-e) when using `docker run`

+1. ARANGO_RANDOM_ROOT_PASSWORD=1

+   Generate a random root password when starting.
+The password will be printed to stdout (may be inspected later using `docker logs`)

+2. ARANGO_NO_AUTH=1

+   Disable authentication.
+Useful for testing.

+   **WARNING** Doing so in production will expose all your data.
+Make sure that ArangoDB is not diretcly accessible from the internet!

+3. ARANGO_ROOT_PASSWORD=somepassword

+   Specify your own root password.

 ### Command line options